-Site Layers: Using the B2 Design site of Lunenburg and a variety of representational techniques, a study of place will be completed.
+Line through the City: Using the B2 Design site of Lunenburg and a variety of representational techniques, a study of place will be completed.

 2D > 3D > 2D: Using a case study project, 3D modelling will be used to generate an expanded axonometric / isometric drawing describing its parts.
 The 3D model will then be used to generate 2D drawings.